-All Oregon White Oaks 20" or greater and Significant Trees 30" or greater in size designated for removal are within the parking/maneuvering areas, the building envelops or within an area close to the building envelope, which have the potential of being damaged during grading and construction (See Sheet SDR6-Tree).
+All Oregon White Oaks 20" or greater and Significant Trees 30" or greater in size designated for removal are within the parking/maneuvering areas, the building envelops or within an area close to the building envelope, which have the potential of being damaged during grading and construction (See Sheets P3-Tree, SDR6-Tree, Parcel 1 Site Plan).
 The site has been designed to accommodate a safe and efficient circulation system, adequate parking, and meet the standards all while taking into consideration topography, stormwater detention, and street connections on the site.

-There are 36 trees located within the boundary of the development.
-There are no trees proposed for removal with the Partition.
-However, tree removal will be necessary for the development of Parcel 1.
+There are 36 trees located within the boundary of development.
+Due to redevelopment of the site, all 36 trees are proposed for removal.
 The development of Parcel 1 will require the removal of 31 trees.